About EGSH

 Explore EGSH Government Services in Dubai

-Register your property sale in Dubai with EGSH.
+Register your property sale in Dubai with EGSH in a single visit.

 From AED 4,235